 Madison County, Montana is where you will find the “ghost” towns of Virginia City and Nevada City.
-Virginia City is a well preserved, very much alive, ghost town which is frozen in time.
+Virginia City is a well-preserved, very much alive, ghost town that is frozen in time.
 It is located just 20 miles west of Yellowstone National Park (90 miles by road).

 Visiting Virginia City and Nevada City, Montana was on our list of things to do while in the Yellowstone area in 2021.
 With our hectic schedule and issues with our Jeep, we just never made it there to explore.
 So 2022 we made a special emphasis to check out these two Montana ghost towns.

 When the floods of 2022 hit the Yellowstone area and closed the National Park it made the perfect opportunity for us to go check out Virginia City and Nevada City.

 Note: Some of the links in this article are affiliate links.

 GoFullTimeRVing.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases linking to Amazon.com and affiliated links.
 When you use the links on this page to make a purchase, we may get a small commission and you may get a great bargain.
 You don’t pay anything extra by purchasing through these links.
 It’s a win-win all around.
 See our Full disclosure for more info.
 Thank you!